LucianoCanziani/devs/src/pages/blog/a-complete-guide-to-react-form-validation.md

 }
 ```

-The pattern rule is meant to reduce the type of characters the user introduce in the input.
+The pattern rule is meant to reduce the type of characters the user introduces in the input.

 In this case, it will only accept letters from `A-Z` and `a-z`.
 Both upper and lower case.